Why was the Catholic Community Foundation of Mid-Michigan Created?

 A donor can make a gift to an existing endowment to support a ministry of the diocese or their parish, a Catholic school or organization, OR they may create an endowment in their own name that indicates the ministry the donor chooses to support.

-Is there a minimum donation amount to create an endowment in their name?
+Is there a minimum donation amount to create an endowment?

 Yes.
 A minimum of $25,000 is recommended.